kurtjd/openPkmn1/README.md

-This is a test for Speakonia.
-Okay.
+This is a recreation of the original Gen 1 Pokemon games in C/SDL.